-Then the next thing I would get you to do, same thing, in this position but now we bring the leg out to the side and back to the middle on the other side.
-Just like with the leg back, the low back position isn’t changing.
-It’s all happening in the hips but this time now we are working on the outer part of the hip and working on that side to side movement of the hip.
+The next thing I would get you to do in this position but is bring the leg out to the side and then back to the middle.
+Like with the leg extensions, the low back position isn’t changing – it’s all happening in the hips.
+This time we are working on the outer part of the hip and working on that side to side movement of the hip.

-- If that’s too easy, bring your feet back more and add a steeper incline.
-You are working that core area and you want that core afterwards to feel like it’s worked, that there isn’t stress on the back or pain on the back but the muscles have done something.
+- If that’s too easy, move your feet further back to add a steeper incline.
+Work that core area so you feel like it has been worked.
+There shouldn’t be any stress or pain in the back.

-- When that gets too easy then you move to the progressions that I talked about.
-You are at that wall plank, you are adding knee to hip height, then you are adding bringing the leg back, you are adding leg to the side.
-Do 5-10 repetitions on each side, that is a nice little 5 minute routine to start off with and then check how your back feels.
+- When that gets too easy, move to the progressions discussed.
+In that wall plank, add knee lifts to hip height, then you add back leg extensions, and then add the leg to the side exercise.
+Do 5-10 repetitions on each side, and see how your back feels.

-There you go Susan, give that a go.
-Let me know how it goes and please do let me know how things are going.
-If you are not Susan, please do send me your questions when it comes to your injury and pain and I will work on doing more videos when it comes to those people that are starting out to recover from an injury.
+There you go Susan.
+Please do let me know how things are going.
+For others, please continue to send me your questions when it comes to your injury and pain and I will work on doing more videos when it comes to those people that are recovering from an injury.

 Make sure to swing by ExercisesForInjuries.com and enter in your injury or pain.
 There is a good chance that I have a video, an interview and an article that will help you overcome your pain.

 Secondly, if you are watching this on YouTube, head up above, hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I talk about overcoming your injury and pain.
+Every couple of days you will receive a video like this where I talk about overcoming your injury and pain.

 Thirdly, head down below, hit “Like”, leave me a question or comment.

-If you want to get rid of your back pain, then check out the Fix My Back Pain program here:
+If you want to get rid of your back pain, then click here to check out the Fix My Back Pain program.

 Rick Kaselj, MS